 There are various ways to treat belly piercing scars.
 Some of them are mentioned below;

 Injectables can be used to treat such scars as well.
 For example, corticosteroid injections are effective in tackling scars.
 A series of treatments involving corticosteroid injections will make the scar fade steadily thus flattening it out and reducing pain.
-On bi-weekly basis, the patient will visit the clinic to receive an injection onto the site and it will be determined how many visits you need depending on your scar type.
+On a bi-weekly basis, the patient will visit the clinic to receive an injection onto the site and it will be determined how many visits you need depending on your car type.
 Watch out for allergic reactions, since everyone is not acclimatized to such injections.
 Such injections are usually used in extensive keloid scarring that extends over a larger surface than the area of the injury.
 Keloid scarring is predominant in people of darker skin and usually happens over tattoos and piercings.

 Laser revision treatment involves the use of high-intensity laser pulses to remove the top layer of the skin that usually contains the scar.
 Laser scar revision ensures that skin can re-grow more evenly as it heals causing the scar to eventually fade out almost completely.
-Successful results with laser revision are dictated by height/depth of the scar and for sizable scarring, treatment may include various sessions of treatment.
+Successful results with laser revision are dictated by the height/depth of the scar and for sizable scarring, treatment may include various sessions of treatment.